circleci/circleci-docs/jekyll/_cci2/oss.md

 - [AWS permissions]({{ site.baseurl }}/2.0/deployment-integrations/#aws) and configuration files.

 **Note:**
-If this setting is disabled,
-forked PR builds that require secrets will not run successfully on CircleCI.
+Forked PR builds of open source projects that require secrets will not run successfully on CircleCI until you enable this setting.

+If you are comfortable sharing secrets with anyone who forks your project and opens a PR, you can enable the **Pass secrets to builds from forked pull requests** option.
+In the **Advanced Settings** of your project, set the **Pass secrets to builds from forked pull requests** option to _On_.

 ## Example Open Source Projects